-A variety of transfection protocols may be successfully used with these vectors and the AD-293 cell line, including the protocol below.
-This protocol is a modification of the Stratagene ViraPack Transfection Kit protocol.
+A variety of transfection protocols may be successfully used with these vectors and the AD-293 cell line.
+We have demonstrated success using the following modification of the Stratagene ViraPack Transfection Kit protocol.
 As a general guideline, the following protocol is expected to produce a viral titer of approximately 10^7 plaque forming units (pfu)/ml when transducing AD-293 cells.
-Titers of 10^{11} - 10^{13} can be achieved by concentrating the virus by CsCl gradient banding.8
+Titers of 10^{11} - 10^{13} can be achieved by concentrating the virus by CsCl gradient banding.9